What does the Thrive Deal mean for me?

-Our digital service can be accessed through any smartphone device or computer.
-If you don’t have your own, you can still contact us by phone or you could consider visiting your local Library as they offer free use of a computer.
+Our digital services can be accessed through any smartphone device or computer.
+If you don’t have your own, you can still contact us by phone or you could consider visiting your local library as they offer free use of a computer.

 What repairs am I responsible for?

 Your Tenancy Agreement sets out details of the repairs that you are responsible for and those which Thrive will fix.

 Tenancy agreements can be different so don’t assume that yours is the same as your neighbours’.
 If it is not set out in your Tenancy Agreement, reference our online repairs tool to understand what your responsibilities are.

 If there is nothing in your Tenancy Agreement about an item e.g., fencing, then our policy is to follow the online reporting tool.